sarabaftab/AquaVitals/README.md

 ## Status

-This repository is currently under active development.
+This repository is currently under active development and will be launching soon.

 ---